jwmasekre/Josh-s-Custom-Chummer-Shit/README.md

 ## Qualities
 ### Natural Scent

+Karma: 0
+**REQUIREMENT**: Completion of initiation ritual in a druidic tradition.
 You believe that you're so in touch with nature, your body odor is simply the scent of the wilds.
 24 hours after a shower, you get a +2 to all social dice pools due to your confidence, but your "natural scent" imposes a -2 to your social limit.
 This is reset every time you shower.
-*REQUIREMENT*: Completion of initiation ritual in a druidic tradition.

 ## Books
 ### Discord